maxharlow/pantiler/README.md

 * `directory` Where the tiles will be created, should not already exist.
 * `cache` The name of a directory where files will be cached.
 Optional.
 Default is `.pantiler-cache`.
 * `clearCache` Whether the cache should be removed after running.
 Optional.
 Default is false.
-* `alert` A function that will be called with informational messages as Pantiler runs.
+* `alert` A function to be called with informational messages as Pantiler runs.
 Optional.
 Default does nothing.

 Then run it: